School Bus Safety Rules

 - Verbal Counsel – Driver will counsel the student about appropriate behavior.

 - Written Warning – warning by the driver.
-Principal will notify parents.
+Principal will

 - 1st Citation – Two (2) day suspension from all SCUSD buses.
 Notification to parents.